Flour tortilla: Mexico

 The word "tortilla" in these countries is used to refer to the ubiquitous corn tortilla, made of maize.
 In Mexico burritos are made with wheat tortillas.
-Flour tortillas were also very popular in Tex-Mex food and plates like fajitas.
-Flour tortilla with beans and eggs was very popular in northern Mexico and in the Southwest.
+Flour tortillas are also very popular in Tex-Mex food and plates like fajitas.
+Flour tortilla with beans and eggs is very popular in northern Mexico and in the Southwest.
 The origin of the flour tortilla was northern Mexico and this is why so many plates are made with it like quesadillas as well as burritos, chimichangas and fajitas served with flour tortilla and bean taco or chorizo taco.
 The flour tortilla is the sister to the corn tortilla which was created first.
 From Mexico City southward the corn tortilla is more popular but in northern Mexico, where it originated, the flour tortilla may be as popular, if not more popular, than the corn tortilla.

 Flour tortillas are commonly filled with meat, chopped potatoes, refried beans, cheese, hot sauce and other ingredients to make dishes such as tacos, quesadillas and burritos (a dish originating in the Ciudad Juarez, Chihuahua, Mexico/El Paso, Texas area).